 - Career Aptitude Test

 Maximize Your Results

 Hopefully, the career assessment results have helped you identify a list of careers that align with your skills, interests, and values.
-Think about the careers results and how they might support your future plans.
+Think about the career results and how they might support your future plans.
 Choose several career favorites and learn more about them.

-Still wondering about your career results?
+Still, wondering about your career results?
 A career coach, school counselor, mentor, or career advisor can offer additional guidance and resources.